Using Yellow Rattle to Reduce Grass Growth in a Meadow

 Yellow rattle needs a chance to set seed each year.
 Cutting or grazing too heavily between April and mid-July will eliminate yellow rattle by preventing it from seeding and so should be avoided.
 Traditional meadow management should be based around an early August hay cut.
 This provides the species with the best opportunity to set seed.

-In the first few years of establishing yellow rattle in your meadow, the numbers of plants can climb quite rapidly.
+In the first few years of establishing yellow rattle in your meadow, the number of plants can climb quite rapidly.
 This could continue for some years until the grass vigour declines which will naturally reduce the spread of the yellow rattle.

 Yellow Rattle Plug Plants

-Yellow rattle plug plants are available in the spring or to pr-order throughout the year.
+Yellow rattle plug plants are available in the spring or to pre-order throughout the year.
 They are grown in cell trays along with a grass seed and are sent out from our nursery in April.

 This can be an effective way of adding The Meadow Maker to a smaller meadow area or a garden.